Purple Martin House – 2018

 Pat Becker checked the house again on April 22, a sunny warm spring day and reports "there were two birds flying around, swooping down over the house.
 I wasn't able to gender or age them.
 There were droppings in several boxes.
 And - a big owl pellet on top of the house.
 Stoppers had fallen out of boxes 9, 10 and 11".
 What that by any chance the owl's deed?

 in 2017 the Friends of the Lakeshore Nature Preserve installed a purple martin house at the edge of the Biocore Prairie as a positive contribution to maintaining a robust population of purple martins in Wisconsin.
 Volunteers monitored the house closely, keeping compartments free of nests built by other species.
 By June, the structure had attracted four martins, two of whom nested and produced young.
 We were thrilled to report that the babies successfully fledged at the beginning of August.
-See summary in Preserve! and the 2017 webpage.
+See summary in Preserve! and the

 2018 Monitor Schedule